gmetais/grunt-devperf/README.md

 ## Install method 1: I don't care about Grunt

-Use this minimalist installation if you just want to launch some tests and see the results.
+**Use this minimalist installation if you just want to launch some tests and see the results.**

-You need node v0.8 or higher.
+You need NodeJS v0.8 or higher.
 Check your version:
 ```shell
 node -v
 ```